martinisaksen/calendarapp-docs/docs/ai/source-onboarding/prompt-template.md

    - Phase A (bootstrap): `eventCardSelector` + minimal mappings (`title`, `url`, parseable `startTime`) + validation.requiredFields.
    - Phase B: add `id`, pagination, and detailPage mappings.
 3. If list-page time is unreliable, use `literal:` for bootstrap `startTime` and extract real `startDate` + `startTime` from detail pages.
-4. Construct the final schemaDefinition JSON object and serialize as a compact JSON string (no line breaks).
+4. Construct the final schemaDefinition JSON object and serialize as a compact JSON string (single line).
+5. Use only values that can be inferred from page content.
+Do not invent fields not evidenced by the page.

 Schema contract (must follow exactly):
 - mappings values must be strings, not objects.